Many balls to juggle

 She’s a good resource for you to know what happened on the good back end.
 Along with that, maybe it’s your wedding coordinator that went above and beyond.
 You’ll probably know this on the day of the event, or maybe in the debriefing meeting, you’ll hear about all the things she had to deal with.
 If something was challenging, it might be worthwhile to give her a cash tip.
 I wouldn’t mention that during the debrief meeting, but you can give her a little something, and send it in the mail as an additional thank you.

-I hope that, by now, you feel like you know whether you should hire a wedding coordinator for your upcoming event or wedding.
+I hope by now you feel you know whether you should hire a wedding coordinator for your upcoming event or wedding.
 I hope you feel confident about hiring a coordinator that fits your budget and wedding.
-And you know how to utilize your coordinator before, during, and after your event.
+You know how to utilize your coordinator before, during, and after your event.